elevywis/QSalign/README.md

   Step 1.

-    Download the archives and “use_QSalign”
+    Download the archive “use_QSalign.tar.gz”

   Step 2.

-    unzip the files using
+    unzip using the command:

     tar -xvfz XXXX.tar.gz